WebAssembly/gc/proposals/gc/waml/README.md

 Each Waml file compiles into a Wasm module.
 The body of a Waml unit is compiled into the Wasm start function.

 All global definitions from the source program are automatically turned into exports.
-All these exports are globals (mutable, in order to allow the complex initialisation necessary); for functions this global contains the respective closure.
+All these exports are ([mutable](#bindings)) globals, which for functions contains the respective closure.
 Functions defined in directly in the toplevel scope are additionally exported as Wasm function under the same name prefixed with `"func "`, so that they can be invoked directly (though for types to match up, this still requires passing them a dummy closure environment).
 In addition, an exported global named `"return"` is generated for the program block's result value.

 ML Modules defined in a unit are likewise exported as globals.
 Their export name is prefixed by `"module "` to accompany for the name spacing separation.